11th Airborne Division Soldiers Engage OPFOR During JPMRC

-U.S. Army Soldiers assigned to 1st Battalion, 5th Infantry Regiment, 1st Infantry Brigade Combat Team (Air Assault), 11th Airborne Division find cover behind a Humvee after engaging opposing force during Joint Pacific Multi-National Readiness Center 26-02 on the Yukon Training, Alaska Feb.
+A U.S. Army Soldier assigned to 1st Battalion, 5th Infantry Regiment, 1st Infantry Brigade Combat Team (Air Assault), 11th Airborne Division sets his M240B on a Humvee pulling security during Joint Pacific Multi-National Readiness Center 26-02 on the Yukon Training, Alaska Feb.
 22, 2026.
 The 11th Airborne Division is setting the standard for Arctic readiness, demonstrating the skills and capabilities needed to succeed in this challenging environment.

 |Date Taken: